Your monthly link to the latest information on the products, services, and training opportunities from the American Printing House for the Blind.

 APH offers a number of recreational books in braille (Quota funds can be used).
 Each of these titles was originally transcribed and produced by APH for the National Library Service which has graciously granted permission for this offering.
 As usual, these titles have been added to the APH Louis Database where you can find thousands of titles produced in accessible formats.

-Note: all books are produced upon receipt of orders, therefore, please allow several weeks for delivery.
+Note: all books are produced upon receipt of orders, therefore, please allow approximately 8 weeks for delivery.

 APH News Credits